 Watch the Video

-Swiss Chard & Potato SaladThis vegan swiss chard and potatoes salad is so healthy & tasty that will become one of your favourites.
+Swiss Chard & Potato SaladThis vegan swiss chard and potatoes salad is so healthy & tasty that will become one of your favorites.
 You can have it as a side with your main or on its own as light lunch or dinner.
 It only has 6 ingredients and takes less than 30 minutes to prepare and cook.
 Simple & Perfect!

 - 400gr /14 oz swiss chard